jmettraux/aachen/src/caf__traits.md

 # Select Traits

 A trait is a qualifier, for example a character might be `Lucky`.
-A trait may be selected a second time, simply prefix the character with _very_, our character becomes `Very Lucky`, select it a third time and it's prefixed with _highly_.
+A trait may be selected a second time, simply prefix the character with _very_, our character becomes `Very Lucky`, select it a third time and it becomes `Highly Lucky`.

 ~~TODO~~